 - Include the author and editor notes.

-A poorly written header will affect the lifetime and viability of a script.
+A poorly written header will affect the lifetime and viability of an MSP script.
 It’s a shame to ruin the usefulness of good code with a poorly written header.

 Comment throughout appropriately